Photo by Glen Carrie on Unsplash

 Amazing six-word stories along the way!

-Dr. Charlene Rachuy Cox
+Rev. Dr. Charlene Rachuy Cox

 Rev. Dr. Charlene Rachuy Cox (affectionately known as “Char”) holds a Doctor of Ministry Degree from the Lutheran Theological Seminary at Philadelphia, with an emphasis in Spirituality; a Master of Sacred Theology Degree from the Lutheran Theological Seminary at Gettysburg, with an emphasis in Preaching and Worship, a Master of Divinity Degree from Luther Seminary, and a Bachelor of Arts Degree from Augustana University, Sioux Falls.
 She has served as a pastor in the Evangelical Lutheran Church in America for over 28 years, serving in seminary, collegiate, and congregational settings.
-She loves reading – especially memoirs and historical fiction, and enjoys writing poetry, travelling, and all things winter.
+She loves reading – especially memoirs and historical fiction, and enjoys writing poetry, traveling, and all things winter.

 Facebook | PrChar